 - Account treatment: Whereas operating leases used to be off balance sheet, the tax treatment for leases changed in 2019 with the introduction of accounting standard AASB16, with operating leases appearing on the balance sheet as liabilities and as the right of use expenses.
 You can read more about these changes in our article here.

 Check out our new ‘Operating vs Finance Lease’ video

 Which is better, finance or operating lease?

 The answer to this question often depends on your particular situation.

-Operating lease agreement reduces adminstration for the end user and allows them to simply hand the vehicle back at the end whilst paying one simple monthly repayment.
+An operating lease agreement reduces administration for the end-user and allows them to simply hand the vehicle back at the end whilst paying one simple monthly repayment.
 These are generally efficient for organisations that are running at least a few cars due to the administration savings.

-A finance lease on other hand will have more adminstration requirements and, depending on the type of asset and the ATO guidelines for the particular balloon, will have some additional resale risk for the lessee as you must ensure the balloon amount is reached at the end of the term.
+A finance lease on the other hand will have more administration requirements and, depending on the type of asset and the ATO guidelines for the particular balloon will have some additional resale risk for the lessee as you must ensure the balloon amount is reached at the end of the term.